tduranf/VScode_Arduino_ESP32/2_Programs.md

 **Program to read data from an IMU sensor**

+A first simple program is created to read IMU MPU9250 sensor.
+We can use the libraries:
+- SparkFunMPU9250-DMP (IMU_read1.ino)
+.
+MPU9250 by hideakitai (IMU_read2.ino)

 We propose you some sample programs to review the communication performances using:
 - Bluetooth
 - WiFi

 ## **1. Bluetooth communication**